Prijatelji: 2008–2009

 2008 was a quiet year as Todosijević searched for new ideas.
 The preparation of the new issue lasted over a year.
-In March 2009, the third issue, entitled Osasuna VS Calgary (Osasuna vs. Calgary') appeared.
+In March 2009, the third issue, entitled Osasuna VS Calgary (Osasuna vs. Calgary') was published.
 In this issue, besides Todosijević's work, Bojan Milojević (Asterian) contributed with one panel with Nindža Nidža on the back cover.
 As there was more than enough prepared material, a couple of months later another issue entitled Nema tata para sine was published.
-It was the best issue so far, with excellent gags and a drastically improved style.
 It featured 27 pages and artistic contributions from Serbian comic artists Saša Arsenić, Miloš Slavković and Borivoje Grbić.

 After the release of this issue, due to personal issues, Todosijević ceased work on Prijatelji.

 2011–2012

 Two years later, Todosijević decided to begin work on Prijatelji again, this time with Vladimir Petković.
 The result was a special issue of Prijatelji, which was published in April, 2012.
 Besides the previous main characters, this special publication brought new characters like Radojka, Stamena and Mitar Tuki Trgovac, and announced a crazy new character named Mačo Mikula.
 Also, in comparison to older issues, this special had titles for the gags and was published in a bigger format.